-- 2. In the Search field, start typing breast and select Breast Cancer from the list that appears. - 3.
-Currently more data are available for JAX mice, so in the left hand side of the page, for PDX Model, click on DATASOURCE and select JAX. - 4.
-In your results, click on the Model: TM00107. - 5.
-Though some Genomic Data are available through this site, more information is available at MMHCdb, so click on the button to View data at JAX. - 6.
-Click to expand the Variant Summary section. - 7.
+- 1. In the Searches/Tools menu, click on Patient Derived Xenograft (PDX) Search. - 2.
+In the Search by primary cancer site field, select Breast. - 3.
+Scroll down in your results and click on the Model: TM00107. - 4.
+Click to expand the Variant Summary section. - 5.
 You can also expand the Gene Expression section or see Copy Number Variants by expanding the Gene CNV section.
 Dosing studies are available at the bottom of the page.